 Changing Endpoint, “Adaptive Study”

 Most recently, Jon Cohen and Kai Kupferschmidt produced a piece for Science that offers a summary of the remdesivir story from the start of the pandemic to the present.
 The article raises uncomfortable and unfortunate issues, given the state of affairs with the COVID-19 pandemic.
-With over [10 million COVID-19 cases] and over [140,000 deaths], the US continues to represent the epicenter of the pandemic.
+With over and over , the US continues to represent the epicenter of the pandemic.
 Although India has four times the population of the US, nearly twice as many people have died in America due to COVID-19.
 The situation is horrific and not an appropriate time to support sharp dealing and profiteering.
 In TrialSite’s July 31 piece “Not a ‘Knockout Drug’ But Knocking it out of the Ballpark: Gilead Windfall as COVID-19 Sales to Hit $1 to 3 Billion in 2020,” we began expressing concerns about the relationship between federal agencies and Gilead.
 During the NIAID sponsored ACTT trial (NCT04280705), the sponsor (NIAID) changed the primary outcome measure (endpoint) at the conclusion of the trial from how many people the drug kept alive on ventilators to how long it took patients to recover.
 Many suspect that NIAID did this to ensure the study would be successful.
 NIAID claimed that it simply followed the protocol—it’s an adaptive study, and in an unfolding pandemic, with so many unknowns that changes are normal.
 The study was blinded so those conducting the it would not have access to the data.
 Overall, the study found that introduction of the drug triggered a 31% reduction in duration of illness.

 The New Standard of Care?